tophercully/next-quickstart/README.md

 Includes a color in Tailwind called `base` which is pure grayscale values from white at base-50 to black at base-950.
 It also includes basic useful colors like `error`(red), `success`(green), `info`(blue), and `special`(purple)

+It also includes a demo/template page that uses the dynamic routing and url params to fetch data on the server, so your page always serves with fetched content.